Definitive guide

 28. 3% of US marketers did not use Radio advertisements in 2024.

-Radio advertising’s appeal to US marketers have not declined despite digital marketing’s wide usage.
-Data show that only 3% of US marketers did not spend for Radio advertisements in 2024.
-While 4% say they do not intend to spend for Radio advertisements in 2025.
+Radio advertising’s appeal to US marketers has not declined despite digital marketing’s wide usage.
+Data show that only 3% of US marketers did not spend on radio advertisements in 2024.
+While 4% say they do not intend to spend on radio advertisements in 2025.

 On the other hand, marketing spend for Linear TV, Printed Media, and Out-Of-Home (OOH) advertisements in the US increased by 35% in 2024.
 US marketers say they intend to increase investments for the said offline marketing channels by 30%, 29%, and 33%, respectively, in 2025.